 Why Use One?

-A cat bill of sale is important for establishing proof of ownership and the responsibilities of payment and delivery.
+A cat bill of sale is essential for establishing proof of ownership and the responsibilities of payment and delivery.

-This is needed for the sale of kittens who may be too young to leave their mother, or in the case of breeders, may not be born yet.
+This is needed to sell kittens who may be too young to leave their mother or may not be born yet in the case of breeders.

 This helps protect you if your mother cat has fewer kittens than you expected.